 Imagine going back 10 years ago and being told that if you signed up for Facebook, they were going to collect a disturbing amount of information on you, manipulate your emotions, store your conversations, and try to control how you communicate with people online.
 Would you sign up?
 Would you let your kid sign up?
 I wouldn’t, and I don’t think you would either.

-Unlike Facebook, Favester does not ask for or require your real name or phone number.
-Unlike Facebook, Favester is an open source, decentralised social network.
-It's time to #deletefacebook and move to Favester!
+Unlike Facebook, Fave does not ask for or require your real name or phone number.
+Unlike Facebook, Fave is an open source, decentralised social network.
+It's time to #deletefacebook and move to Fave!